Kidnapping of Liri Albag: Kidnapping

 Albag was serving as an observer at the Nahal Oz base when the outpost was attacked and overrun by Hamas early in the morning of 7 October 2023.
 When the attack began, Albag was off duty and asleep in the sleeping quarters along with fellow observers Naama Levy and Noam Abramowitz; they were awakened at 6:30 by a rocket attack on the base and rushed to a bomb shelter, along with other off-duty female personnel.
 Hamas members stormed the shelter and killed most of the occupants, capturing seven survivors, including Albag.
 In a video published several months later she was seen asking for someone who could speak English.
-Along with fellow observers Agam Berger, Karina Ariev, and Daniella Gilboa, Albag was loaded in a military jeep and taken to the Gaza Strip.
+Along with fellow observers Agam Berger, Karina Ariev, and Daniella Gilboa, Albag was loaded into a military jeep by Hamas fighters and taken into the Gaza Strip.

-Captivity in Gaza Strip
+Captivity in the Gaza Strip

 After arriving in Gaza, Albag and the other captured observers were initially held in an apartment, where after two days Albag and Berger were separated from Ariev and Gilboa.
 Albag spent the entirety of her captivity together with Berger, joined at times by other hostages, including Naama Levy, Keith and Aviva Siegel, the Almog-Goldstein family, Romi Gonen, Emily Damari, Amit Soussana, and Dafna and Ella Elyakim.

 Initially Albag and other female captives were held in private homes, including a luxury villa, where they cleaned yards, did dishes, babysat their captors' children, and prepared food they were not allowed to eat.
 After 40 days, they were moved to underground tunnels.
 Albag later described being held for some time in an underground cage roughly 2×2 meters in area and 1.6 meters high, along with four other young women, where they were fed "a quarter of a pita, a date and half a bowl of rice a day"; there was a hole in the floor 800 meters away for them to use as a toilet.

 According to former civilian hostage Amit Soussana, Albag saved her life by persuading their captors that Soussana was not an IDF officer.
 In one instance, Albag asked for Chanukah candles.
 She later said, "the only thing I did not lose was Judaism."

 In March 2024, the IDF reported finding Albag's DNA in a house in Gaza.

 On 4 January 2025, the Al-Qassam Brigades published a video in which Albag said, "the Israeli army's military operations will not succeed in rescuing the captives."